isaacholt100/isaacholt/public/maths-notes/4-cambridge:-part-III/entropy-methods/entropy-methods.typ

 ]<thm:kahn-lovasz>
 #proofhints[
     - Let $M$ be the set of $1$-factors of $G$ and let $(M_1, M_2)$ be a uniformly random element of $M times M$.
-    - Given a cover of $G$ by $M_1$ and $M_2$, find an expression for the number of pairs $(M'_1, M'_2)$ that could give rise to it, in terms of the number of even cycles.
+    - Given a cover of $G$ by $M_1$ and $M_2$, find an expression for the number of pairs $(M'_1, M'_2)$ that give rise to it, in terms of the number of even cycles.
     - Let $G_2$ be the bipartite graph with two vertex sets $V_1, V_2$, which are both copies of $V(G)$.
 Join $x in V_1$ to $y in V_2$ iff $x y in E(G)$.
-    - Explain why each perfect matching of $G_2$ gives a cover of $V(G)$ by isolated vertices, edges and cycles, and find an expression for the number of such perfect matchings that could give rise to it.
+    - Explain why each perfect matching of $G_2$ gives a cover of $V(G)$ by isolated vertices, edges and cycles, and find an expression for the number of such perfect matchings that give rise to it.
 ]
 #proof("(by Alon, Friedman)")[
     Let $M$ be the set of $1$-factors of $G$ and let $(M_1, M_2)$ be a uniformly random element of $M times M$.
 For each $M_1, M_2$, the union $M_1 union M_2$ is a collection of disjoint edges and even cycles that covers all the vertices of $G$.